Tony Weaver

 So, you can base your Spack deployment on a release branch and git pull

-to get fixes, without the package churn that comes with develop
+to get fixes, without the package churn that comes with develop.

-The latest release is always available with the releases/latest
+The latest release is always available with the releases/latest tag.

 See the docs on releases for more details.